 For our evaluation of the PNY PREVAIL PRO P4000, we ran our standard battery of tests, beginning with the SPECviewperf test of graphics performance.
 With the high-end NVIDIA Quadro P4000 GPU, we expected great results.
 And for the most part, the P4000 delivered, even achieving the best score we’ve ever recorded for a mobile workstation on one of the datasets in this benchmark.
 But other results lagged the similar MSI WS63 we recently reviewed (DE, September 2017), which had nearly identical specs as the P4000 but included the less powerful Quadro P3000 GPU and cost nearly $2,000 less.
 The same proved to be true when running the SPECapc SolidWorks benchmark.

 PNY preloads Windows 10 Professional 64-bit and the PREVAIL PRO workstations are all ISV certified for AutoCAD, Inventor, 3ds Max, Maya, SolidWorks, Solid Edge and major products from Adobe.
-The standard PNY warranty provides one year of coverage (and only nine months for the battery), but systems purchased from the only PNY authorized reseller currently selling these new mobile workstations include a three-year warranty, while the Base configuration only includes a 1-year warranty.
+The standard PNY warranty provides one year of coverage (and only nine months for the battery).
+Upgraded Pro configurations purchased from PNY authorized resellers include a three-year warranty, while the Base configuration only includes a 1-year warranty.

-Based on our evaluation of the P4000, it is clear that updating to the latest drivers should be a top consideration when firing up your new workstation.
+Based on our evaluations of the P4000, it is clear that updating to the latest drivers should be a top consideration when firing up your new workstation.
 Though DE always tests workstations as they would be received by the end user, the retest of the PNY PREVAIL PRO illustrates the importance of staying up to date.
 That said, the new PNY PREVAIL PRO P4000 definitely establishes itself as the lightest weight and lowest cost VR-ready 15.6-in. mobile workstation currently available—a distinction likely to be very attractive.